The best way to invest £10k

 Investing in property, particularly in the buy-to-let market, is seen by most people in the UK as one of the safest forms of investment, generating reliable income in the form of rent.
 However, you must also consider the risks posed by the housing market and weigh up the value of your prospective returns against your mortgage.

 Commodities, such as precious metals, oil and stones are another option for investing.
 These, however, are subject to the same unpredictable fluctuations as other investments.
-You can usually invest in commodities via an Exchange Traded Fund, or EFT.
+You can usually invest in commodities via an Exchange Traded Fund, or ETF.

 Putting your money into a savings account with a competitive rate of interest is also a form of investing.
 If you’re looking to diversify your investment portfolio and keep some access to your cash, you might be better off investing your money in savings accounts with competitive rates of interest.